tibortomacs/texfireplace/README.md

 - You can set which Perl system you want to use (TLPerl or Strawberry Perl).

-- The installation of Python/latexminted is optional.
+- The installation of Python is optional.

 - There are three options where to specify the PATHs to use TeXfireplace: